mynameisny/poorness-githubhelper/README.md

 # Overview
-this is a simple tool the follow GitHub user's starred.
+this is a simple tool the follow GitHub user's starred, following, watching and clean all them by determined a account.
-When you switch to a new account, you can use it to sync your old star of the past.
+When you switch to a new account, you can use it to sync your old data of the past.

 ----------